Motivational Quotes for Sales Team to Achieve Targets

 Forget about your competitors, just focus on your customers

-We should consider that our competitors are also human beings and have the same rights and needs as ourselves.
-VW.
+We should recognize that our competitors are also human beings with the same rights and needs as we do.
 We should think of them, too, as members of our society.
 It is all the better if they are also successful.-(Dalai Lama Quotes No-155 Book 365 Dalai Lama Daily Advice from the Heart).

 The CEO focuses on company revenue, the manager focuses on employee productivity, and employees focus on the easier way to work in the organization.